Frost Woods (Monona, Wisconsin): Notable structures

 The Tompkins House was adjacent to and not technically part of the subdivision, but the land was sold under the conditions of the Frost Woods Homes Agreement, which "encouraged" new construction to be "in harmony" with neighboring structures.
-Other sites include the Robert C. Pooley house (6003 Winnequah) and the John Marshall house.
+Other sites include the Robert Pooley house (6003 Winnequah) and the John Marshall house.
 All of the modern houses mentioned were designed by Hamilton and Gwenydd Beatty or Hamilton Beatty and Allen Strang, with a total of 12 in Frost Woods.
-The Owens, Beattys, Strang, Pooley and Ednah (Mrs. C.W.)
-Thomas all contributed to create the Frost Woods neighborhood park.
+In 1952, the Owens, Beattys, Strang, Pooley and Ednah (Mrs. C.W.)
+Thomas all contributed land to create the Frost Woods neighborhood park.
 Frost Woods became part of the Village of Monona when the latter was incorporated in 1938.